Level 3 Employment Ready

 Teacher in Charge: Mr R. King

-Our goal is to have every Year 13 Employment Ready student leave school with a qualification (ideally at NCEA L3), a job (preferably full time) or an up to date C.V with the confidence to apply for vocations of their choice
+Our goal is to have every Year 13 Employment Ready student -that's you!! - leave school with a qualification (ideally at NCEA L3), a job (preferably full time), or an up to date C.V with the confidence to apply for a job or apprenticeship/traineeship of your choice.

 During Term 1, following the workplace preparation phase (eg; First Aid/Workplace Safety etc) and careers input (begin Career Plan), students will undertake a significant community based 'project' that develops teamwork,communication and problem solving skills.